-These questions clearly help the School through automated personality tests, experiential exercises and role-plays, meetings-talks with a psychologist, and personal meetings with the school career counselor.
+The school helps children answer all these questions through automated personality tests, experiential exercises and role-playing, meetings with a psychologist, and personal meetings with the school career counselor.

 Thus, the young person enters the process of “self-confrontation” with his own self and finds the roles that fit him in the working environment and society in general.

-The second step in the process of building the personal plan is to inform the young person about the studies and professions as much as possible.
+The second step in the process of building one’s personal plan is to inform the young person about the studies and professions as much as possible.
 Our school achieves this by:

 - Collection of reliable information about the educational system and its choices (eg: directions-scientific fields and optimal combinations).

 - Getting acquainted with the faculties and departments as well as the alternatives and the professional rights they offer.

 - Interviews – video conferences with professionals, as well as visits to a variety of work environments.